hanrichard/Notebook/aws/aws learning doc/ec2.md

 - An Interface endpoint uses AWS PrivateLink and is an elastic network interface (ENI) with a private IP address that serves as an entry point for traffic destined to a supported service.
 Using PrivateLink you can connect your VPC to supported AWS services, services hosted by other AWS accounts (VPC endpoint services), and supported AWS Marketplace partner services.

+- The cooldown period is a configurable setting for your Auto Scaling group that helps to ensure that it doesn’t launch or terminate additional instances before the previous scaling activity takes effect so this would help.
+After the Auto Scaling group dynamically scales using a simple scaling policy, it waits for the cooldown period to complete before resuming scaling activities.

+- You can only apply one IAM role to a Task Definition so you must create a separate Task Definition.
+A Task Definition is required to run Docker containers in Amazon ECS and you can specify the IAM role (Task Role) that the task should use for permissions.
+ - EC2 launch type you can apply IAM roles at the container and task level
+ - Fargate you can only apply at the task level

+- The following are a few reasons why an instance might immediately terminate:
+ – You’ve reached your EBS volume limit.
+ – An EBS snapshot is corrupt.
+ – The root EBS volume is encrypted and you do not have permissions to access the KMS key for decryption.
+ – The instance store-backed AMI that you used to launch the instance is missing a required part (an image.part.xx file).

+- AWS Step Functions orchestrates serverless workflows including coordination, state, and function chaining as well as combining long-running executions not supported within Lambda execution limits by breaking into multiple steps or by calling workers running on Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises.

+- Auto Scaling Groups can be edited once created (however launch configurations cannot be edited).

+Troubleshooting steps for containers include:
+- Verify that the Docker daemon is running on the container instance.
+- Verify that the Docker Container daemon is running on the container instance.
+- Verify that the container agent is running on the container instance.
+- Verify that the IAM instance profile has the necessary permissions.

+- An Interface endpoint uses AWS PrivateLink and is an elastic network interface (ENI) with a private IP address that serves as an entry point for traffic destined to a supported service.
+Using PrivateLink you can connect your VPC to supported AWS services, services hosted by other AWS accounts (VPC endpoint services), and supported AWS Marketplace partner services.

+- INCORRECT: “Add the API gateway to the subnet the EC2 instances are located in” is incorrect.
+You cannot add API Gateway to the subnet the EC2 instances are in, it is a public service with a public endpoint.

+- Public subnets are subnets that have:
+ - “Auto-assign public IPv4 address” set to “Yes”.
+ - The subnet route table has an attached Internet Gateway.

+ - Lambda tracks the number of requests, the latency per request, and the number of requests resulting in an error.

+ - Run Command is designed to support a wide range of enterprise scenarios including installing software, running ad hoc scripts or Microsoft PowerShell commands, configuring Windows Update settings, and more.

+- Run Command can be used to implement configuration changes across Windows instances on a consistent yet ad hoc basis and is accessible from the AWS Management Console, the AWS Command Line Interface (CLI), the AWS Tools for Windows PowerShell, and the AWS SDKs.

+- AWS Batch eliminates the need to operate third-party commercial or open source batch processing solutions.
+There is no batch software or servers to install or manage.
+AWS Batch manages all the infrastructure for you, avoiding the complexities of provisioning, managing, monitoring, and scaling your batch computing jobs.

+- AWS Batch Multi-node parallel jobs enable you to run single jobs that span multiple Amazon EC2 instances.
+With AWS Batch multi-node parallel jobs, you can run large-scale, tightly coupled, high performance computing applications and distributed GPU model training without the need to launch, configure, and manage Amazon EC2 resources directly.

+- An AWS Batch multi-node parallel job is compatible with any framework that supports IP-based, internode communication, such as Apache MXNet, TensorFlow, Caffe2, or Message Passing Interface (MPI) !!!!.

+- To specify permissions for a specific task on Amazon ECS you should use IAM Roles for Tasks.
+The permissions policy can be applied to tasks when creating the task definition, or by using an IAM task role override using the AWS CLI or SDKs.
+The taskRoleArn parameter is used to specify the policy.

+-  Note you can choose min, max, or desired for a scheduled action.